 Barley is malted and then dried to stop the process, sometimes using peat as a heat source to infuse the grain with a smoky flavor.
 The barley is then milled and combined with water and cooked to release the sugars.
 Yeast is then added to the liquid, now called wash, and it is put into wash backs to ferment.
 Next, the wash is distilled in pot stills at least twice, which heats the alcohol and turns it into vapor.
 This vapor is captured and cooled so it returns to a liquid form with an increasingly higher ABV.
 Finally, the new make spirit is put into oak barrels and stored in warehouses for a minimum of three years, but usually much longer than that.
 The whisky is then cut with water (unless it’s bottled at cask strength) before bottling.
 Sometimes caramel color is added to maintain consistency.

 What's the best way to serve it?

 The best way to serve scotch is however you enjoy it, as there’s really no wrong way to drink whisky.
 But experts recommend trying it neat first, perhaps with a few drops of water to open up the palate.
 After that, go ahead and add ice if you like, or even use it in a cocktail if you prefer.

 Why Trust Liquor.com?

-Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries for the past six years.
+Jonah Flicker is an experienced writer who has been covering spirits and traveling the world visiting distilleries to taste and discover for years.
 His work has appeared in many different national outlets covering trends, new releases, and the stories and innovators behind the spirits.
-His first love remains whiskey, but he is partial to tequila, rum, gin, cognac and all things distilled.
+His first love remains whiskey, but he is partial to tequila, rum, gin, cognac, and all things distilled.